-David was Chief Innovation Officer at Lockheed Martin and a Senior Fellow at Lockheed Martin MST, focused on next-generation, human centric computing and collaboration platforms.
-Here he developed a number of key technologies and won the Lockheed Martin TLS Inventor of the Year for the last four years (every year he has been eligible).
+David was Chief Innovation Officer at Lockheed Martin and a Senior Fellow at Lockheed Martin MST, focused on next-generation, human centric computing, and collaboration platforms.
+Here, he developed several key technologies and won the Lockheed Martin TLS Inventor of the Year for the last four years (every year he has been eligible).

-What’s really, really interesting is that he worked closely with authors Tom Clancy (Rainbow Six, Hunt for Red October) and Michael Crichton (Andromeda Strain, Jurassic Park) to develop games.
+What’s interesting is that he worked closely with authors Tom Clancy (Rainbow Six, Hunt for Red October) and Michael Crichton (Andromeda Strain, Jurassic Park) to develop games.

 David believes that the year 1968 was the most critical year in computer science.
 In this one year, three key individuals launched what he considers, and what he’s continuing to build upon, is this goal of enhancing humans’ ability to solve hard problems using computers to think in a different way.
 Again, enhancing humans’ ability to solve hard problems using computers to think in a different way.

-He’s building upon the work of, really the pioneers in the internet: Doug Engelbart, Alan Kay, and Ivan Sutherland’s work – all focused on working with the Xerox Alto Project from a long time ago – close to 50-years ago.
-Some of these breakthroughs – that even amazed Steve Jobs, as you can see on some of his YouTube videos from years’ ago when he was stunned as he looked at the Xerox Alto project.
+He’s building upon the work of the pioneers in the internet: Doug Engelbart, Alan Kay, and Ivan Sutherland’s work – all focused on working with the Xerox Alto Project from a long time ago – close to 50 years ago.
+Some of these breakthroughs – that even amazed Steve Jobs, as you can see on some of his YouTube videos from years ago when he was stunned as he looked at the Xerox Alto project.
 At that time, what really stuck out for Steve Jobs was the gooey interface.
 This was really that first interface between a computer and a human.

-So David’s passion is to continue to use his skills and his competencies and capabilities in 3D and 3D engineering and design.
-His goal is to develop these applications and systems and platforms that are really going to transform how we use computers and solve big problems in the coming years.
-He’s exploring the use of 3D and graphical situations that we can’t even imagine right now, and problem solving and using computers to solve interesting challenges and complex problems moving forward.
+So, David’s passion is to continue to use his skills, competencies, and capabilities in 3D engineering and design.
+His goal is to develop these applications, systems, and platforms that are really going to transform how we use computers and solve big problems in the coming years.
+He’s exploring the use of 3D and graphical situations that we can’t even imagine right now, using computers to solve interesting challenges and complex problems moving forward.